All Saints Parish: 500 Years of Choral Heritage

 Our story

-The music department is led by a Director of Music, David Condry, who is assisted by the Acting Assistant Director of Music and the Junior Organ Scholar.
-In addition, there is a Choir Matron, Choir Librarian and Choir Administrator.
+The music department is led by Director of Music, David Condry, who is assisted by the Principal Choral Trainer and the Junior Organ Scholar.
+In addition, there is a Lead Soprano, Choir Librarian and Choir Administrator.
 Fundraising and social events are organised by a choir committee.
 There is a choir association, which is an organisation for current and former choristers to keep in touch through a series of social events and an annual festival evensong.

 The choir is known nationally for the quality of its music making and sings an extensive repertoire.
 As well as contributing to the worship of the church, the choir has made broadcasts and recordings, has excellent connections with local schools and has regularly produced choral scholars at Oxford and Cambridge Universities.